tonypdmtr/68hc08/asm8.md

 |`Operand is larger than 16 bits, using low 16-bits`        |The operand is greater than 16 bits but the instruction can only accept a 16-bit operand.
 The lower word was used.
 |`Operand is larger than 8 bits, using low 8-bits`          |The operand is greater than 8 bits but the instruction can only accept an 8-bit operand.
 The lower byte was used.
 |`Possible memory wraparound at address $VALUE (DEC_VALUE)` |It seems like you have reached the end of memory (`$FFFF`) and caused the Program Counter to wrap around to zero.
 In some situations this may be intentional.
 Using RMB 2 (rather than FDB or DW) in the vector for RESET will also give this warning but it should be ignored.
 The address shown is the beginning address of the [pseudo-] instruction that caused the wraparound.
-|`A JUMP was used when a BRANCH would also work`            |You could have used a Branch instead of a Jump.
-This will make your code one byte shorter for each warning.
-Controlled by the -REL (OPTRELxx) option.
-A CALL instruction, when used as a JSR (either directives `#NoMMU` and `#JUMP` or command-line options `-MMU-` and `-J+` are in effect) will NOT display this warning (if using the latest version and build).
-This is so you do not have to use `#OptRelOff`/`#OptRelOn` around all calls when not in MMU mode.
 |`Attempting operation with missing first operand`          |An operation was attempted without an operand before the operator.
 For example `/3` (divide by 3) is missing the dividend.
-|`JSR/BSR followed by unlabeled RTS => JMP/BRA`             |You could safely replace the sequence `JSR`/`RTS` or `BSR`/`RTS` to a single `JMP` or `BRA`, accordingly.
-The code will remain equivalent but you will gain a byte of memory, two bytes of stack space, and also make it a little faster.
-It will, however, make your source-code less user-friendly and a bit harder to follow.
-It should probably be done only when speed is very important or if you're running out of space and must save every byte you can.
-WARNING: In certain situations, the code is dependent on the return address pushed on the stack by a `JSR` or `BSR` instruction.
-In those cases, do NOT replace with `JMP`/`BRA` because the code will not run correctly.
-It is assumed you know the code you're working on.
-Controlled by the `-RTS` (`OPTRTSxx`) option.
 |`No ORG (RAM:$0080 ROM:$F600 DATA:$FE00 VECTORS:$FFDE)`    |ASM8 started producing code/data without having been told explicitly where to put it.
 A segment directive may have been used, however, with its default value.
 NOTE: You will only get this warning once no matter how many segments you are using.
 This means that you may be required to add `ORG`s for each segment or else the default values will be used.
 |`Phasing on <SYMBOL> (PASS1: $<VALUE>, PASS2: $<VALUE>)`   |The symbol shown was defined two or more times using different values.
 The values given may help you determine the type of the problem more quickly, whether it's a duplicate label with the same purpose, or a completely random use of the same symbol name.
 The assembler will attempt to use the last (most current) value for this symbol.
 |`TABSIZE must be a positive integer number, not changed`   |The `TABSIZE` directive requires a positive integer, and one wasn't supplied.
 The current tab size was not altered.
 |`Unrecognized directive "<DIRECTIVE>" ignored`             |Something that looks like a directive (i.e., begins with `#` or `$` and appears first in a line after the white-space) was encountered but it wasn't a valid one.
 Check spelling.
 If spelling seems correct, you may be assembling someone else's code written for a later version of ASM8 that supports additional directives your version doesn't understand.
 |`USER: <USER TEXT>`                                        |This is a user generated warning via the `#WARNING` directive
-|`Branching to next instruction is needless`                |You are using a branch instruction (other than `BSR`) to send control to the immediately following instruction.
-This is the default action of the CPU, so this instruction is not required.
-Controlled by the `-REL` (`OPTRELxx`) option.
-|`Jumping to next instruction is needless`                  |You are using a jump instruction (other than `JSR`) to send control to the immediately following instruction.
-This is the default action of the CPU, so this instruction is not required.
-Controlled by the `-REL` (`OPTRELxx`) option.
 |`Instruction BGND is only valid in BDM`                    |This instruction is practically never used in a user program (except perhaps to force an illegal opcode exception).
 It's only good for debugging purposes in the special `BGND` mode of HCS08 CPUs only.
 Not applicable to the HC08 CPU.
 Available only in `-HCS+` (`HCSON`) mode.
 You can prepend a `!` to silence the warning.
 |`Attempt to JUMP to page.
 Use CALL instead.`               |You are using a jump instruction to send control to paged code (when in MMU mode, only).
 This will never work if jumping from one page to another, and it might work if jumping from non-page to page (but only if `PPAGE` is set correctly before the `JMP`).
 |`:INTERNAL_SYMBOL is useless outside of #SP[AUTO] mode(s)` |You are using the shown stack related internal symbol (such as `::`, `:SP`, `:SPFREE`, etc.) outside of `#SP[AUTO]` modes.
 The produced stack offset may be pointing to an incorrect stack location.